endepointe/site/writeups/huntress2024/gocrackme2/gocrackme2.md

 ... rest of gef output ...
 ```

+You may want to watch rcx or rbx, or just make a mental note that this holds the loop counter.

 Set the next breakpoint at ESI within the loop from the assembly where the XOR occurs: